-Popular with graduates, teacher training is very competitive.
-Let Prospects guide you through the application and interview process and how to write a high-quality personal statement...
+Popular with graduates, teacher training can be very competitive.
+Let Prospects guide you through the application process including how to write an outstanding personal statement...

-Your personal statement should include an introduction, main body and conclusion.
+The UTT personal statement has up to 4,000 characters or 47 lines of text with an introduction, main body and conclusion.

 It's important to: